PyAbel/PyAbel/doc/transform_methods/comparison.rst

     comparison/fig_benchmarks/benchmarks

 A comparison of the time required to complete an inverse Abel transform versus the width of a square image is presented in :numref:`fig_transform_time`.
-All method are benchmarked using their default parameters, with the following exceptions:
+All methods are benchmarked using their default parameters, with the following exceptions:

 * **basex(var)** means “variable regularization”, that is changing the regularization parameter for each transformed image.
 * **direct_C** and **direct_Python** correspond to the “direct” method using its C (Cython) and Python backends respectively.